1. Purpose of policy

 - an Audit and Risk Management Committee that oversees the outcomes of the compliance process;

-- a Senior University Officer who is responsible for overseeing the implementation of the Compliance Management Framework, this person will be the Chief Operating Officer; and
+- a Senior University Officer who is responsible for overseeing the implementation of the Compliance Management Framework, this person will be the Director, Governance and Risk Management; and

 - a University Register of Compliance Obligations created to identify and record the key compliance requirements for and within the University, and will assign relevant responsibilities for these obligations.

-- Cost Centre Managers who are primarily responsible for the management of compliance obligations which affect their area of responsibility, this includes workplace health and safety and equity obligations;
+- Cost Centre Managers who are primarily responsible for the management of compliance obligations which affect their area of responsibility, this includes, but is not limited to, workplace health and safety obligations;

 - training delivered annually as part of the annual compliance attestation process as well as more general training on risk and compliance that is undertaken on a regular basis;